De-register VAT Number

 Processing times can vary depending on:

-- the complexity of the case
+- The complexity of the case.

-- historical filing compliance
+- Historical filing compliance.

-- whether additional information is requested
+- Whether additional information is requested.

 📅 Final VAT Obligations

-Even after submitting a de-registration request:
+Even after submitting a VAT de-registration request:

 Businesses should continue monitoring:

-- official tax authority communications
+- Official tax authority communications.

-- and requests for additional information.
+- Requests for additional information.

 ⚠️ Input VAT Adjustments

-- adjust previously claimed input VAT on assets or stock still held at the date of de-registration.
+When a Czech VAT registration is cancelled, businesses may be required to adjust previously claimed input VAT on assets or stock still held on the effective date of VAT de-registration.

 This may apply to:

-- inventory
+- Inventory.

-- equipment
+- Equipment.

-🌍 NON-EU Companies
+🌍 Non-EU Companies

-NON-EU businesses are generally not required to appoint a traditional fiscal representative in the Czech Republic.
+Non-EU businesses are generally not required to appoint a traditional fiscal representative in the Czech Republic.

 However, additional communication requirements may still apply, including:

-- authorised representatives for service of documents
+- Authorised representatives for the service of documents.

-- electronic communication obligations
+- Electronic communication obligations.

-- and additional tax authority verification checks.
+- Additional tax authority verification checks.

 💡 Recommendations